Qiubei County

 Qiubei County (丘北县 (Qiūběi Xiàn)) is under the administration of the Wenshan Zhuang and Miao Autonomous Prefecture, in southeast Yunnan province, China.

+Qiubei County is bordered by Guangnan County across the Qingshui River to the east, Yanshan County, Yunnan and Kaiyuan, Yunnan to the south, Mile City and Luxi County, Yunnan across the Nanpan River to the west, and Shizong County and Xilin County of Guangxi to the north.

 Administrative divisions

 In the present, Qiubei County has 3 towns, 4 townships and 5 ethnic townships.